Akron Irish: Arty Farty

 OK, so France and Italy and increasingly the US, dominate the visual art world.
 It just is not really Ireland’s thing.
 Their art is auditory and portable, the story and the song.
 The Irish express themselves much more with music and words.

 *Lisa O’Rourke is an educator from Akron.
 She has a BA in English and a Master’s in Reading/Elementary Education.
 Lisa is a student of everything Irish, primarily Gaeilge.
-She runs a Gaeilge study group at the AOH/Mark Heffernan Division, is married to Dónal and has two sons, Danny and Liam.
-She enjoys art, reading, music, and travel and spending time with her dog, cats and fish.
+She runs a Gaeilge study group at the AOH/Mark Heffernan Division, is married to Dónal, and has two sons, Danny and Liam.
+She enjoys art, reading, music, travel, and spending time with her dog, cats, and fish.
 Lisa can be contacted at [email protected].

 Please send any Akron events to my email!